 Over time, coughing spells become more severe.
 Coughing may last for several weeks, sometimes 10 weeks or longer.
 Scientific studies suggest that up to 1 in 20 adults with a cough that lasts for more than two or three weeks may have pertussis.

 The severity of symptoms may vary in adults.
 Symptoms are often less severe in adults who have gained some protection against whooping cough from a previous immunization or infection.

 Symptoms of pertussis in adults may include:

 - prolonged, severe coughing fits, followed by gasping for breath

 - exhaustion after coughing fits

-The classic “whoop,” a high-pitched wheezing sound made when a person gasps for breath after a severe coughing attack, may be absent in adults with whooping cough.
+The classic “whoop” symptom is a high-pitched wheezing sound made when a person gasps for breath after a severe coughing attack.
+This symptom may be absent in adults with whooping cough.

 It usually takes about seven to 10 days after being exposed to the infection to start showing symptoms.
 Full recovery from whooping cough may take two to three months.
 Doctors divide whooping cough into three stages: